Qovery/qovery-client-go/docs/CustomDomain.md

 ### NewCustomDomain

-`func NewCustomDomain(id string, createdAt time.Time, domain string, ) *CustomDomain`
+`func NewCustomDomain(id string, createdAt time.Time, domain string, generateCertificate bool, ) *CustomDomain`

 NewCustomDomain instantiates a new CustomDomain object This constructor will assign default values to properties that have it defined,